slembcke/Chipmunk2D/README.txt

 iPhone: If you want a native Objective-C API, check out the Objective-Chipmunk directory for the Objective-C binding and some sample code from shipping iPhone Apps.
 It is inexpensive to license and should save you a lot of time.
 Otherwise, the XCode project can build a static library with all the proper compiler settings.
 Alternatively, you can just run iphonestatic.command in the macosx/ directory.
 It will build you a fat library compiled as release for the device and debug for the simulator.
 After running it, you can simply drop the Chipmunk-iPhone directory into your iPhone project!

 UNIXes: A forum user was kind enough to make a set of CMake files for Chipmunk.
 This will require you to have CMake installed.
 To build run 'cmake .' then 'make'.
 This should build a dynamic library, a static library, and the demo application.
+A number of people have had build errors on Ubuntu due to not having GLUT or libxmu installed.

 Windows: Visual Studio projects are included in the msvc/ directory.
 I do not maintain these personally, but a number of forum members have assisted with them.